mavlink/qgc-dev-guide/en/custom_build/CreateRepos.md

 # Initial Repository Setup For Custom Build

-The suggested mechanism for working on QGC and a custom build version of QGC is two have two separate reposities.
+The suggested mechanism for working on QGC and a custom build version of QGC is to have two separate repositories.
 The first repo is your main QGC fork.
 The second repo is your custom build repo.

 ## Main QGC Respository